Max-Leopold/mini-analytics/README.md

 ## Running

-To run the project navigate to your project directory and use the command `mvn install` in your command line interface.
+To run the project navigate to your project directory and use the command `mvn package` in your command line interface.

 Now navigate to the `mini-analytics/Docker` directory and start the application with the command `docker-compose up --build`.